 The best laundry room decor for a happy & clean home has:

 - Wall Art (farmhouse art/decor, laundry signage, or mirrors)

 - Simple & Clean Paint Colors: Light grays, blues, or greens

 - Artificial or Real Plants

 If this article helped you design or sell your home, then comment below to share your experiences!
 If you have a laundry room that you absolutely love, then email us a picture and you may find yourself featured on our blog!

-As always, thanks for turning your house a home with us!
+As always, thanks for turning your house into a home with Crafts & Bolts!